hallonfras/bachelor-thesis/content/implementation.typ

 In addition I have chosen to manage seq and ack numbers in the learner, sending them to the mapper along with the flags when constructing packets.
 This is to facilitate future work on TCP-Fuzzer that might implement register automata learning with seq and ack numbers as parameters.
 Due to time constraints the seq and ack numbers which the learner outputs are always valid, accurately handling invalid numbers requires distinguishing between different categories of invalid numbers (e.g reusing previous sequence numbers vs skipping forward to future ones).
 This would vastly expand the complexity of the learner and I have therefore not implemented support for invalid sequence and acknowledgement numbers.

+In order to make each sequence sent independent the seq number is incremented by a large number (> 1000000) each time the SUT is reset.
+This is to make sure future seq numbers are outside the window of any previous communication.
+For the same reason the seq number is also incremented when receiving a packet with RST flag set.

 == Experimental Setup

+#TODO("Might want to write about disabling TCP delayed ack and nagle's algorithm on the SUTs")

 In order to simplify running on different operating systems i have chosen to run the experiments using docker and docker-compose @docker.
-This means the installation process is the same regardless of operating system.
-Since docker containers use the host kernel we are still testing the host TCP stack even if when interacting with the container it seems to be running linux.
+This means the installation process is largely the same regardless of host operating system.
+In order to provide a SUT docker images running qemu @docker-macos @docker-windows have been used for non Linux SUTs.
+For Linux SUTs the host kernel is used.
+In order to listen to incoming TCP connections i have used a simple TCP echo-server @tcp-echo running on the SUT.